pgdd/ny-times-clone-boilerplate/README.md

 - TypeScript: Typed JavaScript to ensure maintainability and scalability.
 - TailwindCSS: Custom theme using Tailwind for fast, utility-first styling.
 - Local Fonts: Optimized with next/font/local, using GeistVF and GeistMonoVF from Vercel.
+- Hexagonal Architecture: Implements a clean separation of concerns with core domain logic isolated from external systems like databases and APIs.
+- API Routes: Modular API routes for users and articles.
 - Responsive Design: Tailwind’s responsive utilities ensure the design works across different devices.
 - Alias Import Support: Uses @/ alias to simplify imports throughout the project.